Jabaay/Touchy-Trickstar/README.md

 # Touchy-Trickstar
-This is a Fingerprint Scanner, just put your finger on it, and voilà!
+This is a Fingerprint Scanner.
+Just put your finger on it, and voilà!
 Your biometrics are mine now!